jakesherman/nwac/README.md

 Ideas for future improvement:

 * Downloader for historical avalanche forecasts
-* Out-of-the-box sensible imputation/smoothing (look at the early November snow depths for Paradise above as an example)
+* Out-of-the-box sensible imputation/smoothing (look at the early November snow depths for Paradise above as an example of some obviously wrong data)
-* There are probably plenty of others I have not considered

 Thanks!